What Is It Like Skiing With Airpods? Pros and Cons

 How Do You Wear AirPods While Skiing?

-White AirPods in white snow isn’t going to be easy to find if you drop one.
+White AirPods in white snow aren’t going to be easy to find if you drop one.
 The most important thing to remember is you need to secure your AirPods.

 They can be easy to fall out if they sit too loosely in your ears.
 The AirPods Pro does come in three different sizes.
 So, if you do have the pro version, you could try a different end-cap that fits a little snugger in your ear for ski days.